ec-jrc/lisflood-model/2_04_stdLISFLOOD_snowmelt/index.md

 ***Figure:** Sinus shaped snow melt coefficient* ($C_m$) *as a function of days of year.*

 At high altitudes, where the temperature never exceeds $1^\circ C$, the model accumulates snow without any reduction because of melting loss.
 In these altitudes runoff from glacier melt is an important part.
 The snow will accumulate and converted into firn.
 Then firn is converted to ice and transported to the lower regions.
 This can take decades or even hundred years.
 In the ablation area the ice is melted.
 In LISFLOOD this process is emulated by melting the snow in higher altitudes on an annual basis over summer.
-A sinus function is used to start ice melting in summer using the average temperature:
+A sinus function is used to start ice melting ($Im$) in summer using the average temperature:

 ![ice melt coefficient](../media/image8.png)

 ***Figure:*** *Sinus shaped ice melt coefficient as a function of days of year.
 As an example, this graph refers to the Northern Hemisphere*

-Clearly, the total amount of snowmelt and ice melt can never exceed the actual snow cover that is present on the surface.
+Clearly, at each time step, the total amount of snowmelt $M$ and ice melt $Im$ can never exceed the actual snow cover that is present on the surface.

 For large pixel sizes, there may be considerable sub-pixel heterogeneity in snow accumulation and melt, which is a particular problem if there are large elevation differences within a pixel.
 Because of this, snow melt and accumulation are modelled separately for 3 separate elevation zones, which are defined at the sub-pixel level.
 This is shown in Figure below: